globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    Software files", "N/A", "N/A", "N/A", "N/A"
    "Email notifications", "Encrypted with PGP when recipients keys are available", "N/A", "Antispam to prevent flooding", "N/A"

-Threats to privacy and anonymity
+Threats to Privacy and Pnonymity
 ================================
 In this section are highlighted several threats that require specific explanation.

-Browser history and cache
+Browser History and Cache
 -------------------------
 GlobaLeaks tries to avoid, by using properly crafted HTTP headers, to leak information into actor’s browser history and cache.
 This privacy feature cannot guarantee the user to be safe against a forensics analysis of their browser cache and/or history but is provided as additional safety measure.